Waco CRG: Operational history

 Two CRGs were completed for the 1930 race.
 To prevent Waco from winning for a third time, Ford changed the rules so that only a Ford Trimotor could win.
 The CRGs achieved second and third places in the transcontinental marathon, which started at the Ford Airport, now the Ford Motor Company's Dearborn, Michigan automobile testing site.
 The 1930 competition was over a 5200 mi circular course passing around the U.S. Midwest and neighboring provinces of Canada.

 NC600Y was flown by John H. Livingston and NC660Y by Art Davis, proprietor of the Air Circus bearing his name.

-Livingston's CRG, NC600Y, still survives.
+Livingston's CRG, NC600Y, is now a hangar queen owned by Charles Cook of Texas.
 Davis' CRG ended its flying career as a cropduster in Greenville, Mississippi in 1938.
 Waco CRG NC600Y was re-engined in 1939 with a 350 hp Wright R-760E-2 and was used by the Skywriting Corporation of America, for high altitude skywriting as the original Pepsi-Cola Skywriter.